What is Cognitive Behavioral Therapy (CBT)?

 This is not expected at all.
 In this stage, CBT helps them to appreciate the weight they’ve lost and anything they’ve achieved.
 Besides, it helps them to understand setting a near-to-impossible goal is not the way to lose weight.

 Weight loss goals and primary goals of life are two very different things.
-The main thing CBT does in this step is making them understand the difference between weight loss goals and primary goals.
+The main thing CBT does in this step is to make them understand the difference between weight loss goals and primary goals.

 Step 5: Primary Goals